Kiki Kokí

 The tiny tree frog with the giant voice

-Rani is the youngest of the group, but she’s wise beyond her years.
+Despite her young age, Rani is wise beyond her years.
 She’s always learning by asking lots of questions.
-She does not like being treated like a baby and can be quite spunky if need be.
+She does not like being treated like a kid and can be quite spunky if need be.
 Like all the frogs on Boriken Isle, Rani loves music.
 She can pick up any two sticks and make a melody, even on Poncie’s shell, though Poncie finds that extremely dangerous.
+There are fourteen known species of Coquí Frogs in Puerto Rico.
+All like to sing, just like Rani.

 Millie